US, Russian military chiefs resume contact to discuss drone

-WASHINGTON (AP) — Defense Secretary Lloyd Austin said he spoke to his Russian counterpart on Wednesday about the destruction of a U.S. drone over the Black Sea, which had brought the two countries closest to direct conflict since Moscow’s invasion of Ukraine a year ago.
-It was the first call between Austin and Defense Secretary Sergei Shoigu since October.
+WASHINGTON (AP) — Defense Secretary Lloyd Austin spoke to his Russian counterpart on Wednesday about the destruction of a U.S. drone over the Black Sea after an encounter with Russian fighter jets, which brought the two countries closest to direct conflict since Moscow’s invasion of Ukraine a year ago.

-“I just got off the phone with my Russian counterpart, Minister Shoigu,” Austin said at a Pentagon press briefing.
-“As I’ve said repeatedly, it’s important that great powers be models of transparency and communication, and the United States will continue to fly and to operate wherever international law allows.”
+It was the first call between Austin and Defense Minister Sergei Shoigu since October.
+And Gen. Mark Milley, chairman of the Joint Chiefs of Staff, said he had scheduled a similar call with his Russian counterpart, Gen. Valery Gerasimov, the chief of the General Staff of the Russian armed forces.

+“We take any potential for escalation very seriously.
+And that’s why I believe it’s important to keep the lines of communication open,” Austin said at a Pentagon press briefing.
+“I think it’s really key that we’re able to pick up the phone and engage each other.
+And I think that that will help to prevent miscalculation going forward.”

-The U.S. military said it ditched the Air Force MQ-9 Reaper in the sea after a Russian fighter jet struck its propeller while it was flying in international airspace.
-Russia has denied that it caused the incident.
+The U.S. military said it ditched the Air Force MQ-9 Reaper in the sea after a Russian fighter jet poured fuel on the surveillance drone and then struck its propeller while it was flying in international airspace.
+Russia has denied that it caused the accident.
 The U.S. has said it was working on declassifying surveillance footage from the drone that would show Tuesday’s crash.

-That Austin and Shoigu were talking underscored the seriousness of the encounter over the Black Sea.
+That the top U.S. and Russian defense and military leaders were talking so soon after the incident underscored the seriousness of the encounter over the Black Sea and that both sides recognized the need to tamp down the risks of escalation.
 Since Russia’s invasion of Ukraine, contact between U.S. and Russian military leaders has been limited, with Russian officials refusing to take U.S. military calls in the early months of the war.

-Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, said he also planned to talk to his Russian counterpart, Gen. Valery Gerasimov, the chief of the General Staff of the Russian armed forces.

-Gerasimov was named the new commander of the Russian forces in Ukraine in January and its previous commander demoted in an apparent sign of Russian President Vladimir Putin’s dissatisfaction with the state of the war, which has been stalemated.

-There were still questions as to whether Russia meant to down the drone, even though the moments that led up to its crash were “intentional,” Milley said.
+There are still questions as to whether Russia meant to down the drone, even though the moments that led up to its crash were “intentional,” said Milley, who stood alongside Austin at the briefing.

 “We know that the intercept was intentional.
 We know that the aggressive behavior was intentional,” Milley said.

-However, whether the collision itself was intentional was still unclear, he told reporters at the briefing.
+However, he told reporters that it was still unclear whether the collision itself was intentional.
+And he pushed back against Russia’s contention that the fighter jets did not come in contact with the drone.

+“We have absolute evidence of the contact,” Milley said.
+“It’s very aggressive. … We have video evidence and all that.”

 If the call between Austin and Shoigu was de-escalatory in private, it was not apparent from Russia’s public statements.